 The principal has the discretion to approve sick leave for an employee to attend the funeral of a person who is not related to the employee, under circumstances deemed appropriate by the principal.
-Concord School District allows up to three (3) days per year for funeral leave for immediate family members that are not counted against the employee's sick leave.

 Employees who are adopting or seeking to adopt a minor child or minor children may use up to fifteen (15) sick leave days in any school year for absences relating to the adoption, including time needed for travel, time needed for home visits, time needed for document translation, submission or preparation, time spent with legal or adoption agency representatives, time spent in court, and bonding time.
 See also, 8.23-CLASSIFIED PERSONNEL FAMILY MEDICAL LEAVE, which also applies.
 Except for bonding time, documentation shall be provided by the employee upon request.3